sirisian/ecmascript-types/decoratorreplacement.md

 division emits a `punctuator`.
 The ambiguity is resolved by construction rather than by re-scanning.

-Rust has the same shape of problem in miniature — `>>` as a shift versus two closing generics — and solves it the same way, with `Spacing::Joint`/`Alone` on `Punct`. **This is the one place the Rust analogy needs a JavaScript-specific answer**, and it is a token-kind distinction rather than a new mechanism.
+Rust has the same shape of problem in miniature â€” `>>` as a shift versus two closing generics â€” and solves it the same way, with `Spacing::Joint`/`Alone` on `Punct`. **This is the one place the Rust analogy needs a JavaScript-specific answer**, and it is a token-kind distinction rather than a new mechanism.